 What is the anticipated outcome of Traumatic Incident Reduction?

 In the great majority of cases, Traumatic Incident Reduction results in the complete and permanent elimination of trauma symptoms, and usually provides valuable insights.
-By providing a means for completely confronting a painful incident, Traumatic Incident Reduction delivers the positive gain you would have had if you had been able to fully confront the trauma at the time it occurred.
+By providing a means for completely confronting a painful incident (or an imagined future incident), Traumatic Incident Reduction delivers the positive gain you would have had if you had been able to fully confront the trauma at the time it occurred.

 How and Why does Traumatic Incident Reduction work?